-Now that I’ve discovered crystallized intelligence and have been using some in my writing, I’m gaining the confidence to share my story more vulnerable—my honest experience, mistakes, and discoveries.
-And yet not to cast my story as a prescription as much a conversation starter, an attempt to “storypartner” and build a sense of community.
+Now that I’ve discovered crystallized intelligence and have been using some in my writing, I’m gaining the confidence to share my story more vulnerably—my honest experience, mistakes, and discoveries.
+And yet not to cast my story as a prescription as much as a conversation starter, an attempt to “story partner” and build a sense of community.

 I also realize what’s held me back from using my crystalized intelligence to a great degree: fear.
 I’m afraid of not being able to “prove” or “justify” my values and beliefs drawn from life experience.
 But I don’t have a position to defend, just one life to share.

 What moves me the most about older people’s wisdom is when they couple it with honest stories about failure and weakness.
-I recently read filmmaker Martin Scorsese confess that his work had been rejected many times.
+I recently read filmmaker Martin Scorsese’s confession that his work had been rejected many times:

 “ I think I’ve learned more from failure, rejection, and outright hostility than I have from success.”Martin Scorsese